hcalleba/SRPreProcessing/README.txt

-To see how the topology looks like, it is possible here: https://editor.p5js.org/hugo.callebaut.sjb/sketches/WuKwacW3A The topology file can be copied in topology.txt and sketch.js can then be run. (the curent topology is the Iris one) Most topologies do not come with coordinates for the nodes, drawOnCircle should then be set to true to place all nodes on a circle.
+To see how the topology looks like, it is possible here: https://editor.p5js.org/hugo.callebaut.sjb/sketches/WuKwacW3A The topology file can be copied in topology.txt and sketch.js can then be run. (the current topology is the Iris one) Most topologies do not come with coordinates for the nodes, drawOnCircle should then be set to true to place all nodes on a circle.